Woodford Academy: Heritage listing

-As of 23 July 2021, the earliest house in the mountains, Woodford Academy has had a distinguished history as a major private school as well as a Victorian country retreat, a significant inn and a seventy-year association with the McManamey family.
+As of 23 July 2021, the oldest complex of colonial buildings in the Blue Mountains, Woodford Academy has had a distinguished history as a major private school as well as a Victorian country retreat, a significant inn and a seventy-year association with the McManamey family.
 There is a fair degree of complexity in the evolution of this site and it is therefore of high archaeological significance in its ability to reveal details about possibly William James’ hut, the Woodman’s Inn, the King’s Arms Inn, the grave yard, Woodford House, and Woodford Academy.
 These include matters such as the earlier configurations of the buildings and other features and the lifestyle of the occupants over time.
 Woodford Academy during the mid-late 1800s through the management of a Mrs Shiels, developed its use as Woodford House, a guesthouse, which was advertised as a 'Sanatorium' as far back as 1868 to promote the health benefits of its location.
-Woodford House was later acknowledged as having been the 'pioneer of the mountain's summer houses'.The likely association of Woodford Academy with the early development of guesthouses, summer retreats and sanatoria, all important in the history of the Blue Mountains more generally, is also a significant aspect in the history of the place.
+Woodford House was later acknowledged as having been the 'pioneer of the mountain's summer houses'.
+The likely association of Woodford Academy with the early development of guesthouses, summer retreats and sanatoria, all important in the history of the Blue Mountains more generally, is also a significant aspect in the history of the place.
 The site has considerable historical archaeological value and research potential to demonstrate the general character of its types of occupation from the early nineteenth century onwards.
 Previous monitoring of works indicates that significant archaeological deposits survive here which will provide evidence of the specific construction, form, nature, function and occupation of the former buildings and other structures on this site and its environs.

 Woodford Academy was listed on the New South Wales State Heritage Register on 1 March 2002 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 The earliest house in the mountains, Woodford Academy has had a distinguished history as a major private school as well as a Victorian country retreat, a significant inn and a seventy- year association with the McManamey family.